-Here are some of our more frequently asked questions that people ask about St. Martin’s in the Pines.
-If you don’t see the answer to your question here, call us at 205.314.4292
+Listed below are some of our most frequently asked questions about St. Martin’s in the Pines.
+If you don’t see the answer to your question here, call us at 205.314.4292.

 What is a Life Plan Community (CCRC)?

 A Life Plan Community provides all levels of care for seniors.
 It gives the resident and their family peace of mind to know that as the resident’s health changes, higher levels of care are available.
-St. Martin’s in the Pines offers Independent Living, Assisted Living, Memory Care, Short-Stay Rehabilitation, and Long Term Nursing care.
+St. Martin’s in the Pines offers independent living, assisted living, memory care, short-term rehabilitation, and long term skilled care.

 How do I pay for living at St. Martin’s in the Pines?